deancs/particlePostGoogle/readme.md

 Google AppScript to create REST API End Point to allow Particle Publish and Webhook to update Google Sheet.

 ## Context
 There already exists a number of tecniques to push/pull particle.io data to Google sheets.
-The popular push method is IFTTT which allows Particle Publish request to be posted to google however the payload from the entire particle device message is placed into a single cell.
-A number of pull methods have been developed in google AppScript however these pull particle variables based on certain triggers all which require the particle device to be online & connected in order to retrieve data.
+The popular push method is IFTTT which allows Particle Publish request to be posted to google however the entire payload from the particle device message is placed into a single cell.
+A number of pull methods have also been developed in google AppScript however these pull particle variables based on certain triggers all which require the particle device to be online & connected in order to retrieve data.

-This implements a RESTful POST web-service within Google AppScript which allows Particle WebHooks to push data based on Particle-publish events and provides some control over how the data is positioned within the Google Sheet.
-As a result devices can publish and go offline (sleep) whilst particle and google cloud services handle data logging.
+This implements a RESTful POST web-service within Google AppScript which allows Particle WebHooks to push data based on Particle-publish events and places the data-field values into individual cells within the Google Sheet.
+As a result devices can publish and go offline (sleep) whilst particle and google cloud services log the data.

 ##Design Approach

-The implementation is self describing, meaning that once setup a new device should be able to publish its payload and the logging script automatically creates the log specific to the device.
+The implementation is self describing, meaning that once a new device is setup should be able to publish its payload and the logging script automatically creates the log specific to the device.
 The current implementation retrieves the device-name, creates a worksheet/tab for each device and uses the json keys within the payload to create column headings.

 ##Prerequisities